 Instantiate a control using macros

-All controls can be build via their constructors, but also via some specialized macros that are meant to ease setting up a controller.
-The general format is as follows: controller!("<parameter_list>"), where the controller! is a specialized macro (for example button!) and the parameter_list is a json-like/python-like format, form out of:
+All controls can be built via their constructors, but also via specialized macros meant to ease setting up a control.
+The general format is as follows: controller!("<parameter_list>"), where controller! is a specialized macro (for example button!) and parameter_list is a JSON-like/Python-like format made up of:

-• named parameters - are parameters described using a name and a value.
-The usual format is name:value but name=value is also supported.
+• named parameters — parameters described using a name and a value.
+The usual format is name:value, but name=value is also supported.

-All parameters are separated one from onether using , or ;.
+All parameters are separated from one another using , or ;.
 The overall format of a parameter list is:

-Both positional parameters and named parameters are optionally.
-Their order however it is not.
-Positional parameters (if used) should always be placed before named parameters.
+Both positional parameters and named parameters are optional.
+Their order is not arbitrary: positional parameters (if used) must always appear before named parameters.

 Values